Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Approach

-(2) \textbf{an analysis on the APK file;} Concept of reverse engineering will be involved in this step like APK decompilation.
-Once the service proxy and port number have been identified, the next step is to discover the implementation of the communication between proxy and app in APK file.
-The APK file could be unpackaged and decompiled into smali/Java source code or assembly code, by using tools like \textit{Apktool} or \textit{dex2jar}.
+(2) \textbf{Analysis on the apk file.} Reverse engineering, such as apk decompilation, is involved in this step.
+Once the service proxy and port number have been identified, the next step is to discover the implementation of the communication between proxy and app in apk file.
+The apk file could be unpackaged and then decompiled into smali/Java source code by using tools like \emph{Apktool} or \emph{dex2jar}.
 The smali/Java code has supreme readability which may help us to look through different classes to locate the code of protocol's implementation.
-In fact, the decompilation analysis may not always to be proved as a smooth and easy process because most of developers obfuscated their code before releasing the APK file to the app Store.
-In this situation, the disassembly will be helpful and a supplement to the samli/Java code reading.
-Reading assembly code could help us recognise the constant strings and numbers defined within same class.
-For example, the magic number used for authentication in app II, which is \texttt{89234820}, was found in this manner.
+In fact, the decompilation analysis may not always to be proved as a smooth and easy process because a large amount of developers obfuscate their code before releasing the apk files to the app store \cite{wang2017changed}.
+There are a number of Android obfuscation tools available on the Internet that facilitate developers to obfuscate their apps to preserve copyright and intellectual property \cite{zhang2018progressive}.
+In this situation, the disassembly will be helpful and a supplement to the smali/Java code reading.
+Reading assembly code could help us recognize the constant strings and numbers defined within same class.